 - B to remove an added image from the quick collection

-- CMD + B to switch between the a folder and the quick collection
+- CMD + B to switch between a folder and the quick collection

 The crop overlay is a feature you very likely have been using in Lightroom already but I bet you don’t know yet all the amazing things it can do for you.
-I does much more than just cropping.
-I go by the mnemonic ROHLAX whereas each letter stands for a function within the tool.
+I do much more than just cropping.
+I go by the mnemonic ROHLAX where each letter stands for a function within the tool.

 - R to pull up the crop overlay tool – if you hit R again you apply the crop

 - O to change between different crop overlay patterns